berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 *"Payload will be executed when someone logs in."*

-Who is going to log in?
-Some other HackTheBox user?<br>
+Who is going to log in, though?<br>
+Another HackTheBox user?
 I’d rather not wait for that.

 RCE usually entails some sort of powerful access. <br>
-There has to be something we can dig out of it.
+There has to be something we can dig out of the module itself.

 ## 2. Enumerating James

-If we can look into the exploit code, we might be able to determine what gives the exploit its effectiveness and redirect it in some way.
+If we look into the exploit code, we might be able to determine what gives the exploit its effectiveness and redirect it in some way.